COHRINT/cops-and-robots-2.0/README.md

 		$ ssh odroid@<robot_name> and enter the password for cops and robbers
 6) run $ roslaunch cops_and_robots/launch/vicon_nav.launch on each robot
 7) In the terminal window prompting "When vicon_nav.launch has ....", press ENTER
+8) Open a terminal window and run $ roslaunch policy_translator policy_translator.launch
-8) Type '1' and hit ENTER to run the experiment
+9) Type '1' and hit ENTER to run the experiment

-## or more Information
+## For more Information
 * Observation Interface: https://github.com/COHRINT/cops-and-robots-2.0/wiki/Observation-Interface
 * Policy Translator: https://github.com/COHRINT/cops-and-robots-2.0/wiki/Policy-Translator
 * Value of Information: https://github.com/COHRINT/cops-and-robots-2.0/wiki/Questions-and-Value-of-Information

 ## Current Issues

+* run.sh called by gui.py sometimes fails to run a process This problem has been solved by dividing the setup into multiple parts:
+	Whichever part failed to open can be rerun **in a separate terminal window** while '1' has not been entered in the main terminal window
+	- $ roslaunch cops-and-robots-2.0/launch/vicon_sys.launch
+	- ssh into and run $ roslaunch cops_and_robots/launch/vicon_nav.launch on each robot
+	- $ roslaunch policy_translator policy_translator.launch
+* A caught script and topic has not been written yet
+* No "robber infront of cop" observation
+* cop view cone is 90 degrees offset
+* The observation "robber is right of Mars Poster" is the wrong likelihood